mendei/TCSS-360/README.md

 <h1 align="center">Tigers</h1>
   Hi,
   <br>
   We are the Tigers.
-Our group consists of four members:
+Our team consists of four members:
   <br>
   <h1 align="center">Austin Scott</h1>
   <br>